monkeygobah/postdoc_website/docs/index.md

 ---

-## Institutional Collaborators and Funding Sources
+## Institutional Collaborators

 - UIC
-- IEEI
+- Illinois Ear and Eye Infirmary
-- AIO
+- UIC Plastic and Reconstructive Surgery
-- RPB
+- Artificial Intelligence in Ophthalmology Center at UIC
-- NIH
+- Panorama Research Institutes
-- PRI
+- Quina Care, Putumayo Ecuador

-- Cless Family
+## Funding Sources

-- Quina Care
+This work is supported by an unrestricted grant from Research to Prevent Blindness, a donation from the Cless Family Foundation, and the National Institutes of Health P30 EY001792 core grant.